shuttle-hq/shuttle/README.md

 ```

-Create your first shuttle app:
+Create your first shuttle app in `lib.rs`:

 ```rust
 #[macro_use]